irvanseptiar/Twitter_TextClassification/README.md

 # Twitter_TextClassification
-This repository is a collection of twitter datasets that are categorized into 5 classes in Indonesian for multiclass classification purposes.
+This repository is a collection of twitter datasets that are categorized into 5 classes in Indonesian Language for multiclass classification purposes.
 While the labels for each data are as follows:
 1. Sport
 2. Porn
 3. Advertising